hbkworld/streaming-spec/complex_types.md

 * complex64
 * time (a 64 bit quantity that contains an absolute time given a specific time family)

-In addition we might have known compound value types that are combinations of those base value types.

 ## Array

-An array of values of the same type.
+An array of members of the same type.
 The number of elements is fixed.

 ~~~~ {.javascript}
 {